 Mr Jankowsky has broad experience in advising German-speaking clients on investments in Australia, acquisitions, mergers, starting a business in Australia, Distribution and Sale Agreements, Supply Agreements, Due Diligence, Shareholder Agreements, Foreign Investment Review approval advice, Deeds of Indemnity and corporate documents, IT contracts and restructures.

-Mr Jankowsky is the current President of the European Business Inc. and a member of the German-Australian Chamber of Commerce, the Law Institute of Victoria and the Supervisory Board of the RMIT European Centre.
+Mr Jankowsky is the current President of the European Business Inc. and a member of the German-Australian Chamber of Commerce, the Law Institute of Victoria and the Board of SwissCham Australia.

 Clients describe Mr Babeck as solution orientated, industry savvy and as an excellent negotiator.
 Mr Babeck regularly serves on boards of subsidiary companies in Australia and has served on supervisory and management boards in Europe.
 He is a facilitator of the Australian Institute of company directors (AICD) and the former chairman and long term director of the German-Australian Chamber of Industry and Commerce.
 Prof. Dr. Dr. h.c.
 Wolfgang Babeck has been an honorary adjunct professor of law at Bond University since 2010, is chairman of the International Law Section of the Law Council of Australia and authored a number of books on Australian law.